Find Affordable College Courses

 Bachelor’s Degrees in Agricultural Teacher Education

 A bachelor's degree in agricultural teacher education is offered at 57 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 14% were from an underrepresented racial-ethnic group.
-Also, 0.9% of agricultural teacher education graduates were international students.
+This degree is more popular with female students, and about 21% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 0.1% of agricultural teacher education graduates were international students.

 Education Levels of Agricultural Teacher Education Majors

-During the 2020-2021 academic year, 746 students earned their bachelor's degree in agricultural teacher education.
+During the most recent year for which data is available, 758 people earned their bachelor's degree in agricultural teacher education.
 This makes it the 19th most popular bachelor's degree program in the country.

 The following table shows the number of diplomas awarded in agricultural teacher education at each degree level.